Compassionate Veterans Home Care Services

 Once approved, we work closely with the VA and the assigned social worker to deliver consistent, personalized care at home.
 We can also help you through the application process.

 Yes.
-Every caregiver on our team goes through a screening process.
-Families trust Options Home Care for consistent, compassionate in-home support, including caregivers familiar with homemaker and home health support.
+Each caregiver on our team always goes through a detailed screening process.
+The families we work with trust Options Home Care for compassionate and reliable in-home support, including caregivers familiar with homemaker and home health support.

-Yes.
-We want your family to feel confident from the start, which is why you can meet and interview the caregiver before care begins, including those providing home health aide care.
+Definitely.
+We always want your family to feel confident from the very start, which is why you can meet and interview the caregiver before any care begins, including those providing home health aide care.

 In many cases, care can begin within just a few days.
-Once we understand your loved one’s routine, preferences, and level of support needed, we move quickly to match you with the right caregiver, including support aligned with a home health aide program when appropriate.
+Once we understand your loved one’s routine, preferences, and level of support they need, we will move quickly to match you with the right caregiver (including any support aligned with a home health aide program when appropriate).

 No. Many programs support veterans who need help with daily activities, chronic conditions, or recovery after an illness.
 Eligibility depends on several factors, not just disability level, and we can help clarify what applies to your situation, including available VA benefits.